comp7305-group-1/group-project/rainbow-table.md

-# Cryptographic Hash Solver on Spark
+# Password Cracking using Rainbow Table on Spark

 ### Project Description

-Cryptographic hash solver using rainbow table.
+The objective of this project is to build a cryptographic hash solver based on rainbow table.
 The user inputs the cryptographic hash, like MD5 or SHA1, the cluster tries to find the original text using a rainbow table.

 ### Pros